 (HMS Lion was the flagship of the British Grand Fleet’s battlecruiser force, under Vice Admiral Sir William Pakenham.
 In November 1918, the ship was at Rosyth, as was Admiral Beatty’s flagship HMS Queen Elizabeth.)

-From these two sheets, therefore, it seems that around four o’clock on 7 November 1918 a signal from Admiral Beatty was sent to warships in the Grand Fleet stating that hostilities had ceased at two o’clock that same afternoon (about two hours earlier), with the implication that the fighting against Germany had ended.
-There was, however, no mention of a signing of an armistice with Germany or specific instruction for the Grand Fleet to cease hostilities.
-About an hour later, a signal cancelling the ‘hostilities ceased’ notification was sent without any explanation.
+From these signals, therefore, it seems that around four o’clock on 7 November 1918 a message from Admiral Beatty was sent to warships in the Grand Fleet stating that hostilities had ceased at two o’clock that same afternoon (about two hours earlier), with the implication that the fighting against Germany had ended.
+There was, however, no mention of an armistice with Germany or specific instruction for the Grand Fleet to cease hostilities.
+About an hour later, around five o’clock, the cancellation of the ‘hostilities ceased’ message was sent without explanation.

-The American date-format on these Royal Navy signal sheets implies that an American signals operator on an American warship was using them.
-Indeed, as Howardand others would have known at the time, American warships were operating with British warships in the North Sea.
-In fact, in December 1917, under the command of Rear Admiral Hugh Rodman, Battleship Division Nine of the US Navy’s Atlantic Fleet joined the Grand Fleet to become the latter’s Sixth Battle Squadron, which in November 1918 consisted of the USS Arkansas, Florida, New York, Texas, and Wyoming,28 The ships assimilated by adopting the Grand Fleet’s “signals and methods of communication, their plans, policies, manoeuvres and tactics”.29
+The American date-format indicates that the Royal Navy sheets were being used on a US warship.
+Indeed, as was publicised after December 1917, US warships were operating with British warships in the North Sea: commanded by Rear Admiral Hugh Rodman, Battleship Division Nine of the US Navy’s Atlantic Fleet had joined the Grand Fleet to become the latter’s Sixth Battle Squadron, which in November 1918 consisted of the USS Arkansas, Florida, New York, Texas, and Wyoming.
+29 The ships assimilated by adopting the Grand Fleet’s “signals and methods of communication, their plans, policies, manoeuvres and tactics”.
+30

-During the afternoon of 7 November, the squadron, “without Texas”, left Rosyth at “1308” (1:08 pm) and returned at “4.55” pm (1655).
-USS Texas, like HMS Lion, remained at Rosyth the whole day.30 So, while the Sixth Battle Squadron was at sea the “hostilities ceased at 2:00 P.M. today” signal went out just before 4:00 pm; and the later “cancel signal re hostilities ceasing” went out at practically the same time as the squadron returned to Rosyth.
+During the afternoon of 7 November, the squadron, “without Texas”, left Rosyth at “1308” (1:08 pm) and was away until “4.55” pm (1655).
+USS Texas, like HMS Lion, remained at Rosyth the whole day.
+31 So, while the Sixth Battle Squadron was at sea the “hostilities ceased at 2:00 P.M. today” signal went out just before 4:00 pm; and the “cancel signal re hostilities ceasing” order at practically the same time as the squadron returned to Rosyth.

-As saved in his archive, what Roy Howard achieved by his search for the truth about the False Armistice amounted to the two British naval signal sheets, the typed-out copy of the Jackson Armistice Telegram (rather than the ‘original’ offered to Hugh Baillie in exchange for cash), the unverified armistice cablegrams sent from France on 7 November by Admiral Wilson in Brest, Edward House and Ambassador Sharp in Paris, and Lieutenant Emmett King’s disclosure that he transmitted the Jackson Armistice Telegram from US Navy Headquarters in Paris.
+Based on what he saved in his archive, Roy Howard’s search for the truth about the False Armistice amounted to the two British Navy signal sheets, the typed-out copy of the Jackson Armistice Telegram (rather than the original which Hugh Baillie had told him was for sale), the alleged claims about armistice cablegrams sent from France on 7 November by Admiral Wilson in Brest, Edward House and Ambassador Sharp in Paris, and Lieutenant Emmett King’s disclosure that he transmitted the Jackson armistice message from US Navy Headquarters in Paris.

-From these he made use of just one detail: the “new stuff” L. B. Mickel had noticed on the telegram form – namely, that the French Foreign Office ‘announced’ the peace news.
-Howard used it in his 1936 ‘Premature Armistice’ chapter for Webb Miller’s book, where he asserted that a German secret agent in Paris on 7 November 1918 had fooled a secretary at the American Embassy into believing he was sending the peace news from the French Foreign Ministry on the Quai d’Orsay.31
+From these, just one detail crops up in his 1936 ‘Premature Armistice’ chapter for Webb Miller’s book: the “new stuff” L. B. Mickel remarked on in the Jackson Armistice message – namely, that the French Foreign Office ‘announced’ the 7 November False Armistice.
+Howard used it to claim that a German secret agent in Paris on 7 November 1918 had fooled a secretary at the American Embassy into believing he was telephoning from the French Foreign Ministry on the Quai d’Orsay.
+32

-There may be other documents he did not wish to leave in his public archives.
-But nothing that he found, and made available above, answers the most fundamental of the questions Howard set down in his letter to Bob Bender about his search for False Armistice facts: where the armistice news originally came from (before the French Foreign Office announced it), and what had caused it.
-The two conspiracy theories Howard offered readers in his 1936 memoir were his way of addressing these questions.
-One of them, his own apparently, postulated a German delegation headed by Admiral Paul von Hintze and an actual armistice-signing with Marshal Foch on Wednesday 6 November.
+There may have been other information which Howard did not wish to leave in his archive.
+But what he made available leaves unanswered the most fundamental of the False Armistice questions Howard outlined to Bob Bender: where the armistice report originally came from (before the French Foreign Office announced it), and what had caused it.
+The two conspiracy theories Howard offered readers in his 1936 memoir were his way of addressing these.
+One of them, his own apparently, postulated a German delegation led by Admiral Paul von Hintze and an actual armistice-signing with Marshal Foch on Wednesday 6 November.
 He eventually discarded this, he said, in favour of his German secret agent theory.
-In essence, this was the same theory Arthur Hornblow had aired, in his 1921 ‘Amazing Armistice’ article, that the spy pretended to be sending the peace news from the French Ministry of War.32
+In essence, this was the same theory Arthur Hornblow had aired in his 1921 ‘Amazing Armistice’, where he stated that the spy claimed to be forwarding the peace news from the French War Ministry (not the Foreign Ministry).
+33

 Addendum

-The 2:00 pm cessation-of-hostilities detail in the first signal was from the Jackson Armistice Message, but unfortunately it is not known how it reached the Grand Fleet, who ordered the signal about it, or what led up to its subsequent cancellation.
-The British Admiralty in London usually provided the Fleet with military intelligence passed on to them or acquired from their own sources – such as wireless telegraph intercepts by the Fleet itself and naval intercept stations around Britain.35 So it seems highly improbable that these signals about the end of the war would have gone to the Fleet without any authorization from the Admiralty.
+The 2:00 pm cessation-of-hostilities detail was most likely from the Jackson armistice message, but evidence as to who actually ordered it to be signalled to the Grand Fleet, and what led up to its cancellation seems to be unavailable.
+The British Admiralty in London usually provided the Fleet with military intelligence passed on to them or acquired from their own sources – such as wireless telegraph intercepts by the Fleet itself and naval intercept stations around Britain.
+36 So it seems highly improbable that any news about the end of the war would have gone to the Fleet without authorization from the Admiralty.

-However, a search of the British Admiralty records found nothing relating to a 2:00 pm cessation of hostilities on 7 November from the Admiralty to Admiral Beatty as Commander-in-Chief (C-in-C) of the Grand Fleet.
-And what was sent to him on Thursday 7 November leaves no room for an assumption that a cessation of hostilities, linked to the signature of a German armistice, was imminent.
+However, a search of the British Admiralty records found nothing relating to a 2:00 pm cessation of hostilities on 7 November that may have been from the Admiralty to Admiral Beatty as Commander-in-Chief (C-in-C) of the Grand Fleet.
+And what was sent to him on Thursday 7 November left no room for assumption that a cessation of hostilities linked to a German armistice might be imminent.

 Thus:

-The Admiralty’s reply, telegram 220, carries the time “1419” (2:19 pm), over three hours later: “Immediate.
+The Admiralty’s reply, telegram 220, carries the time “1419” (2:19 pm), over three hours later.
+Its message: “Immediate.
 Personal from D.C.N.S. only information in England is that Germany has asked for a rendezvous for Parliamentaires [armistice delegates] and has been given one.
-They are expected to meet representatives of Marshal Foch at 1700 [5:00 pm] this afternoon Thursday at front line on La Capelle – Guise Road. ends.”
+They are expected to meet representatives of Marshal Foch at 1700 [5:00 pm] this afternoon Thursday at front line on La Capelle–Guise Road. ends.”

 (D.C.N.S. = Deputy Chief of Naval Staff.
-The content of this reply was derived from the first three Spa-Senlis Telegrams exchanged up to early morning on 7 November.37)
+The information in this reply was derived from the first three Spa-Senlis Telegrams exchanged up to early morning on 7 November.
+38)

-If this went out straight away (as its “Immediate” command implies), the C-in-C would therefore have been aware after 2:19 pm – well before the time on the first false armistice signal – that the German delegation was still on its way to the Western Front, and that no armistice agreement was possible on 7 November before 5:00 pm.
-It was followed later that afternoon (“1657”, 4:57 pm) by unambiguous news in telegram 225: “Immediate.
+If (as its “Immediate” command implies) this message left straight away, the C-in-C would therefore have been aware after 2:19 pm – well before the time on the first armistice signal sheet – that the German delegation was still on its way to the Western Front, and that no armistice agreement could be expected on 7 November before 5:00 pm.
+Later that afternoon (“1657”, 4:57 pm), there was further unambiguous information in telegram 225: “Immediate.
 Personal from D.C.N.S.
 Terms of German Armistice provide for reply from Germany being given within 72 hours of terms being handed over.
 Penalty is withdrawal of terms.
 This is best guidance we can give you as to period of tension.”

-(A telegram to the C-in-C on Friday 8 November concerning the German delegates’ first meeting with Marshal Foch that day, advised him that they had asked for an armistice and an immediate cessation of hostilities, and that Foch refused the latter.)38
+(A telegram to the C-in-C on Friday 8 November reporting the German delegates’ first meeting with Marshal Foch that day, noted that they had requested an armistice and an immediate cessation of hostilities, and that Foch refused the latter.)
+39

-To put the two signals in context, around the same time that the first one (from the C-in-C) went out at 3:55 pm, Emmett King transmitted the Jackson Armistice Message from Paris to Brest – as he recalled, at “about 3:50 pm”, some thirty minutes after its origin-time of 3:20 pm.
-Where Admiral Beatty actually was at this time is not known.
-But assuming he was at Rosyth, he would have received, sometime before 3:55 pm, the “immediate” 2:19 pm telegram from the Admiralty telling him that the German armistice delegation was still on its way and expected at the front lines around 5:00 pm.
-The cancellation signal (from HMS Lion), about sixty minutes later, has the origin-time 4:50 pm printed on its sheet.
-This is at least forty-five minutes after the false armistice news circulating in Britain was cancelled.
-And just seven minutes before the Admiralty sent its telegram 225 (4:57 pm) advising Beatty that the Germans would have to accept the armistice terms within seventy-two hours of receiving them.
+To put the two signals in context, around the same time that the first one (from the C-in-C) went out at 3:55 pm, Emmett King transmitted the Jackson armistice message to Brest – as he recalled, at “about 3:50 pm”, some thirty minutes later than the Jackson message’s origin-time of 3:20 pm.
+It is not known where Admiral Beatty actually was at this time.
+But assuming he was at Rosyth, he would presumably have seen sometime before 3:55 pm the 2:19 pm “immediate” from the Admiralty telling him that the German armistice delegation was still on its way and expected at the Front around 5:00 pm.
+The second signal (from HMS Lion), about sixty minutes later, has the origin-time 4:50 pm printed on it.
+This is at least forty-five minutes after the armistice news circulating in Britain was cancelled.
+And just seven minutes before the Admiralty sent its 225 (4:57 pm) informing Beatty that the Germans would have to accept the armistice terms within seventy-two hours of receiving them.

-Surviving from the time of these events are a diary kept by a wireless telegraphist aboard HMS Lion; a number of letters sent home by an officer from the same ship; and diaries kept by an officer of HMS Indomitable, like Lion, deployed in the Grand Fleet’s battlecruiser force.
-There are entries in them about the 11 November Armistice and its celebration by ships in the Fleet, and about the arrival shortly afterwards of German admirals to discuss the surrender and movement of their warships to the naval base at Scapa Flow.
-However, they contain nothing about Fleet signals on 7 November announcing a 2:00 pm cessation of hostilities.39
+Surviving from the time of these events are a diary kept by a telegraphist aboard HMS Lion; a number of letters sent home by an officer from the same ship; and diaries kept by an officer of HMS Indomitable, like Lion, deployed in the Grand Fleet’s battlecruiser force.
+There are entries in them about the 11 November Armistice and its celebration by ships in the Fleet, and about the arrival shortly afterwards of German admirals to make arrangements for the surrender and movement of their warships to the naval base at Scapa Flow.
+However, they say nothing about Fleet signals on 7 November announcing a 2:00 pm cessation of hostilities.
+40

-On the other hand, the Sun newspaper in New York City, on the uncertainty surrounding the origins of the False Armistice, noted two days after the event that “Talk was heard along Park Row of the possibility of the American warships having picked up a lie sent broadcast by the Nauen wireless in Germany.
-But this was pure guessing.”40 In other words, speculation among Park Row newspapermen was that American warships had intercepted German 7 November disinformation.
+On the other hand, the Sun newspaper in New York City, referring briefly to the uncertainty surrounding the origins of the False Armistice, commented two days after the event that “Talk was heard along Park Row of the possibility of the American warships having picked up a lie sent broadcast by the Nauen wireless in Germany.
+But this was pure guessing.”
+41 In other words, speculation among Park Row newsmen was that US warships had intercepted German 7 November disinformation.

-By and large, the most plausible explanation for the two false armistice British naval signals is the assertion by the New Britain Daily Herald journalist that “the Admiralty, for a very brief time, thought that [the armistice] had [been signed]”.
-Roy Howard’s copies of the signals are evidence of this, and verify the journalist’s anniversary story about the signals’ occurrence.
-For some reason, however, there is no such evidence in the Admiralty’s archives.
-After the war, perhaps the two signals were “considered unimportant” and consequently “removed and destroyed” along with other papers.41 Or perhaps the mistake they revealed was felt to be too embarrassing or incriminating for them to be retained in the official archives.
+By and large, the most plausible explanation is the assertion by the New Britain Daily Herald journalist that “the Admiralty, for a very brief time, thought that [the armistice] had [been signed]”.
+Roy Howard’s copies of the signal sheets are evidence of this.
+For some reason, however, there is no such evidence in the Admiralty’s own historical records.
+Perhaps post-war, the two sheets were “considered unimportant” and consequently “removed and destroyed” along with other papers.
+42 Or perhaps they were considered a mistake much too embarrassing to be recorded in the official archives.

 REFERENCES